karanjit96/BXL_excel_comparison_tool/README.md

-# README for BXL Excel Comparison Tool
+# BXL Excel Comparison Tool

-## BXL Excel Comparison Tool

 BXL Excel Comparison Tool is a web-based application that allows users to compare multiple Excel (`.xlsx`) files.
 It highlights exact matches, partial matches, mismatches, and empty fields while providing a statistical summary of the comparison.